-The Christian belief that Jesus was dead and then resurrected is central to the faith.
-If did not raise from the dead, then Christians don’t have much of a leg to stand on.
+The Christian belief that Jesus was dead and then was resurrected is central to the faith.
+If he was not raised from the dead, then Christians don’t have much of a leg to stand on.
 If he did, though, all his claims are true and we can know for sure that there is life after death.

 There is a lot of evidence for the resurrection.
 In fact, there is more legal-historic evidence (the kind used in courtrooms) for the resurrection than there is for Napoleon's defeat at Waterloo, which happened almost 1,800 years later.
 Let’s check some of it out.

 Roman soldiers guarded Jesus’ tomb.
-An enormous boulder sealed the grave's entrance.
+The grave's entrance was sealed by an enormous boulder.
 The Roman guard -- usually composed of 16 members -- would have made it impossible for the disciples to steal the body.
 If, as some have claimed, Jesus was not dead, but only weakened, the guards and the stone would have stopped his escape.
 After being beaten and flagellated, hung on a cross for six hours, pierced by the spear of his executioners to confirm his death, and wrapped, as was the custom, in 100 pounds of linen and spices, Jesus would have been in no shape to roll a two-ton stone uphill, outwit 16 Roman soldiers and then appear radiantly to his disciples.

 The Jewish leaders of the day could easily have refuted all claims of the resurrection by simply producing a body, but they were unable to do so because there was no body.

 After he rose from the dead, Jesus appeared at least 10 times to those who knew him and to as many as 500 people at one time.
 Jesus ate and talked with his followers, and they touched his resurrected body, so their experiences were not delusions.